Sazzad171/sazzad/README.md

 # Responsive Personal Site

-This is a simple responsive personal of site about me.
+This is a simple responsive personal site about me.